Apply for instant GST business loan upto INR 1 Cr

 To help you better understand the concept of vendor financing, here’s an example to understand the process:

 Assume there’s a manufacturing company called Moons Limited, and it has to buy raw materials worth Rs.
 1 lakh from a vendor called Tejas.
-Now, Moons Limited is facing some financial issues, and it can only pay 40,000 for the raw materials it has to buy from Tejas.
+Now, Moons Limited is facing financial issues and can only pay 40,000 for the raw materials it needs to buy from Tejas.
 Now, Moons Limited has a good credit history, and based on that, Tejas agrees to supply raw material worth 1 Lakh after taking 40,000 from Moons Limited.
-He gives the company a written note that includes details of the transaction and the agreed-upon terms.
+He gives the company a written note detailing the transaction and the agreed-upon terms.

-Now, as per the terms mutually agreed upon by both parties, the vendor decided to charge 10% on the remaining amount, which was 60,000.
-This was the financial arrangement based on which Moons Limited could get raw materials from Tejas.
-Moons Limited can pay back the remaining amount to Tajas in installment, along with the 10% interest rate.
+Now, as per the terms mutually agreed by both parties, the vendor decided to charge 10% on the remaining 60,000.
+This was the financial arrangement under which Moons Limited could obtain raw materials from Tejas.
+Moons Limited can repay the remaining amount to Tajas in installments, with 10% interest.

 Benefits of Vendor Financing For Vendors